sl-sh-dev/sl-sh/README.md

 the full escape sequence.

-Because vi uses modal editing and because modal editing has state the readline library allows modifing the last line of PS1 in any way the user desires The following four settings apply:
+Because vi uses modal editing and because modal editing has state the readline library allows modifying the last line of PS1 in any way the user desires The following four settings apply:
 ```
 	(hash-set! *repl-settings* :vi-insert-prompt-prefix "")